Azure/communication-ui-library/packages/communication-react/review/beta/communication-react.api.md

 import { PartialTheme } from '@fluentui/react';
 import { ParticipantCapabilities } from '@azure/communication-calling';
 import { ParticipantRole } from '@azure/communication-calling';
+import { PendingAttachmentUploadMetadata as PendingAttachmentUploadMetadata_2 } from '@internal/react-components/dist/dist-esm/types';
 import { PermissionConstraints } from '@azure/communication-calling';
 import { PersonaInitialsColor } from '@fluentui/react';
 import { PersonaPresence } from '@fluentui/react';